Annual Technical Report 2006 on Trademark Information Activities submitted by Canada (SCIT/ATR/TM/2006/CA)

 IV.
 Trademark manual search file establishment and upkeep

 Canada no longer maintains a manual search file.
-All trade-mark information is maintained within the INTREPID II system for over 972,000 marks.
+All trade-mark information is maintained within the INTREPID II database system and contains over a million marks.
 This information is provided to various external search services.

 V. Activities in the field of computerized trademark search systems